linode/docs/docs/products/platform/billing/_index.md

 ### Refunds

-If you are unsatisfied with your service for any reason, you can [cancel your account](/docs/products/platform/account/guides/cancel-account/) within the first seven days and request a full refund.
+If you are unsatisfied with your service for any reason, you can [cancel your account](/docs/products/platform/accounts/guides/cancel-account/) within the first seven days and request a full refund.
 You are entitled to receive a refund of any positive account balance not added through promotional credits.
 To request this refund, simply add a note to the cancellation form.
 When cancelling an account after the first seven days, there is a $5 processing fee.
 Only payments made within the last 180 days are eligible.

-## Tax Information

-Review our [Tax Information](/docs/guides/tax-information/) guide for information about which taxes Linode may charge.

-## Referral Program

-When you refer a new user to Linode through our referral program, both you and the new user can receive a promotional credit.
-Here are the program details:

--  **A new user receives a $100 60-day credit** when they sign up through a referral link.
-Before the credit is applied, they must add a valid payment method to their account.

--  **The referrer receives a $25 non-expiring credit** once the new user has been active for 90-days and spends $25 or more on services (after their promotional credit has been used or has expired).

-To learn more about this program, visit the [Referral Program](https://www.linode.com/referral-program/) page on our website.

-### Find Your Referral Link

-To activate the referral program and obtain a referral link, you must spend at least $25 with Linode, not including any promotional credits added to your account.
-Once activated, your referral link (including your unique referral code) can be viewed within the Cloud Manager.

-1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).
-1. Select the **My Profile** link by clicking on your username at the top of the page.
-1. Select the **Referrals** tab.
-1. The referral code and URL are listed within this section.

-You can provide the referral link to friends and colleagues as well as post it to your website and social media.